-These Paleo Caramel Apple Blondies are the perfect celebration of apple season.
-They’re decadent with a hint of cinnamon and gluten free as well.
+These gluten free Apple Blondies are the perfect celebration of apple season.
+They’re decadent with a hint of cinnamon and made with almond flour.

 I thought I’d try the same principle with these blondies as they’re similar flavor profiles.
 And I ended up being really glad I did because the orange is so key to brightening up every other flavor going on here.

 Step 1 – Roasting the apples: The apple chunks are tossed with cinnamon and a touch of caramel before they’re roasted until golden.
-This is really key because it concentrates the flavor but it also removes the moisture so there’s no soggy pockets in your blondies.
+This is really key because it concentrates the flavor but it also removes the moisture so there are no soggy pockets in your blondies.

 Step 2 – Mixing up the batter: While the apples are roasting, you mix together the batter with the secret ingredient – orange zest.

-- McIntosh are my favorites for baking, and they’re usually available at health food stores or farmer’s markets, unless you’re lucky enough to know someone/have your own apple tree.
+- McIntosh is my favorite for baking, and they’re usually available at health food stores or farmer’s markets unless you’re lucky enough to know someone/have your own apple tree.

-- Sweet Sixteen have a remarkable flavor, but they can be more difficult to track down.
+- Sweet Sixteen has a remarkable flavor, but it can be more difficult to track down.

-- Granny Smith is my universal go-to for a baking apple that pretty much everyone can find in any grocery store.
+- Granny Smith is my universal go-to for baking apples that pretty much everyone can find in any grocery store.

 - Use a toothpick to determine if these are done.
-It’s ok with blondies and brownies if moist crumbs or even a touch of batter comes out on the toothpick if you like your blondies/brownies to be on the dense very moist side.
+It’s ok with blondies and brownies if they have moist crumbs.
 My personal opinion is better off on the moister, (sorry if that word bugs you, but it’s really the best adjective to use in regards to baking) side than to be dry.